Hernández HR, Blue Jays halt Guardians' 6-game win streak - WHIZ News

 Hernández and Chapman both connected off Guardians starter Triston McKenzie, who has lost three of his past four decisions.
 McKenzie (8-9) allowed two runs and five hits in 6 2/3 innings.

-Vladimir Guerrero Jr. extended his career-best hitting streak to 22 games with a double in the first as the Blue Jays snapped a three-game losing streak.
-He has the longest active hitting streak in the majors.
+“He kept a really strong lineup at bay,” Guardians manager Terry Francona said of McKenzie.

-Anthony Bass (3-3) pitched one inning for the win as five Toronto relievers combined to pitch five shutout innings in relief of Mitch White.
+Anthony Bass (3-3) pitched one inning for the win as five Toronto relievers combined to pitch 4 1/3 shutout innings in relief of Mitch White.

+“It lined up well after Mitch,” interim Blue Jays manager John Schneider said.
+“Just a credit to those guys.
+They were all pretty much nails.”

+White allowed one run and three hits.
+One of his three walks came around to score.

 Yimi Garcia got two outs in the eighth inning, leaving after Josh Naylor’s double, and Jordan Romano walked Andrés Giménez before striking out Oscar Gonzalez.